oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 The resulting translated document:

-* does not use the same `/document/tracking/id` as the original document.
+* does not use the same `$.document.tracking.id` as the original document.
-  The translated document can use a completely new `/document/tracking/id` or compute one by using the original `/document/tracking/id` as a prefix and adding an ID from the naming scheme of the issuer of the translated version.
+  The translated document can use a completely new `$.document.tracking.id` or compute one by using the original `$.document.tracking.id` as a prefix and adding an ID from the naming scheme of the issuer of the translated version.
-  It SHOULD NOT use the original `/document/tracking/id` as a suffix.
+  It SHOULD NOT use the original `$.document.tracking.id` as a suffix.
-  If an issuer uses a CSAF Translator to publish his advisories in multiple languages they MAY use the combination of the original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
+  If an issuer uses a CSAF Translator to publish his advisories in multiple languages they MAY use the combination of the original `$.document.tracking.id` and translated `$.document.lang` as a `$.document.tracking.id` for the translated document.

   > Note that the term "publish" is used in this conformance profile independent of whether the specified target group is the public
     or a closed group.

-* provides the `/document/lang` property with a value matching the language of the translation.
+* provides the `$.document.lang` property with a value matching the language of the translation.
-* provides the `/document/source_lang` to contain the language of the original document (and SHOULD only be set by CSAF Translators).
+* provides the `$.document.source_lang` to contain the language of the original document (and SHOULD only be set by CSAF Translators).
-* has the value `translator` set in `/document/publisher/category`
+* has the value `translator` set in `$.document.publisher.category`
-* includes a reference to the original advisory as first element of the array `/document/references[]`.
+* includes a reference to the original advisory as first element of the array `$.document.references[*]`.
 * MAY contain translations for elements in arrays of `references_t` after the first element.
   However, it SHALL keep the original URLs as references at the end.